Your Management Platform

 STEP 1: OVERALL PROCESS ANALYSIS (OPA)

-Dividing the building into zone types: Areas that always have the same fitout process sequences.
+Dividing the building into zone types: areas that always have the same fitout process sequences.
 Process steps can either be standard processes (library) or custom processes defined with the team.
 Intensive communication results between the site managers, project managers, planners and executing trades.
-Problems and bottlenecks can be detected early and eliminated.
+Problems and bottlenecks can be detected early and can get eliminated right away.

 The result: zone types with harmonized process sequences